PowerFeather/powerfeather-docs/docs/sdk/usage-notes.md

 - This fallback can happen during early boot or when the fuel gauge is not ready or not responding.
 Normal readings come from the board's fuel gauge, but callers should not assume the same source is always used during transient recovery states.
 - The charger fallback is less precise: about 1.99 mV LSb.
 Normal fuel-gauge readings are 78.125 uV LSb on V2 (MAX17260) and 1 mV LSb on V1 (LC709204F).

-- Fuel-gauge learned state, such as state of health, cycle count, and time-to-empty, is not valid after a battery change.
+- Fuel-gauge learned state, such as state of health (SOH), cycle count, and time-to-empty, is not valid after a battery change.
 - If a battery is swapped without a clean power-off and fresh `init()` sequence, the fuel gauge can report plausible-looking values from the previous cell until enough full charge and discharge cycles overwrite them.

 - Charger-backed battery and supply getters can block for around 100 ms while waiting for ADC refresh.